spring-epfl/lightnion/tools/.extra/oldread.md

 _For now._

-Implementing a proper pluggable transport can enable lighttor to be more easily integrated within the existing Tor ecosystem.
-However building such pluggable transport is for now not a priority, lighttor needs more work to get to this point.
+Implementing a proper pluggable transport can enable lightnion to be more easily integrated within the existing Tor ecosystem.
+However building such pluggable transport is for now not a priority, lightnion needs more work to get to this point.

 ---